pzembrod/cc64/Design.md

 from the end downwards.
 The globals additionally have a hash table for faster access.

-The symbol table's interface allows putting and finding local and global variables as well as function parameters, and words for nesting and unnesting local variable scopes.
+The symbol table's interface has words for putting and finding local and global variables as well as functions and function parameters, and words for nesting and unnesting local variable scopes.

-The symbol table is used by parser, codegen and by the preprocessor.
+The symbol table is used by parser, codegen, by the preprocessor and by the mini linker.

 ### The input-preprocess-scanner source group